EdBarrancos/Julia-Object-System-PAVA/README.md

 Then I defined, Top, Object and Class (Base Metaclass) and created the circular relations between those.

 In the next step I will try to create, by hand (without a macro), the ComplexNumber class

+#### Calling Generic Functions

+I did the base structure for us to be able to use BaseStructures as function, for us, in this case, GenericFunctions

+It checks if the BaseStructure is of the class `GenericFunction`.
+Then it also verifies the number of arguments.
+Finally it computes the effective_method.

+First it filters out non-applicable methods (by going through the arguments and their class precedence list and checking if it matches the method's specializer)

+Then we arrange the remaining methods in more specific order **To be implemented**

+##### Issues

+As of right now, the method `is_method_applicable` will not work with native types.
+Im not sure if this will be fixed when we implement the `Built-in-types`, if not, this functions will need some modifications